 The first time you connect your camera to your PC, do it without any extension cables in place.
 Active USB 3.0 extension cables can be used, but for the initial setup, the camera must be connected to the PC directly to allow the correct driver to be loaded.
 Once the camera is connected and the driver installed, you can disconnect your camera from the PC and run it through the extension cable.

-Once your camera is connected and powered on you should be able to control it with the remote.
-If the remote isn't responding, make sure you have batteries in it.
+Once your camera is connected and powered on you can control it with the remote.
+If the remote isn't responding, make sure you have batteries correctly inserted.
 If it's still not responding, try pressing the "camera select" buttons on the top of your remote to see if any other buttons let you control your camera.

-Please note: most web-based video conferencing platforms tend to lower your resolution and frame rates due to your available bandwidth.
-If you see a lower resolution image than you think it should be, you can always go back and check the resolution with AMCAP to make sure it's the platform, and not your camera.
+Please note: most web-based video conferencing platforms tend to lower your resolution and frame rates depending on your available bandwidth.
+If you see a lower resolution image than you think it should be, go back and check the resolution with AMCAP to determine if it's the platform, and not your camera.